Skip to Main Content

 Note:

-Deploying the AutoMQ data plane cluster requires pulling Docker images and Helm Chart artifacts from a public network.
-Therefore, the VPC environment needs to support public access via SNAT or other methods.
-For instructions on configuring public SNAT, please refer to the appendix in this document Install Env via Tencent Marketplace▸.
+Deploying the AutoMQ data-plane cluster requires downloading Docker images and Helm Chart artifacts from the public network.
+Thus, it needs VPC environment support to access the public network via SNAT or other methods.
+Instructions for configuring public SNAT are available in the appendix of this document Install Env via Tencent Marketplace▸.

 Step 2: Create a CAM Role